MCShravan/Fraud-Detection-System-using-AI/README.md

 ## Project Description

-The AI-Based Fraud Detection project leverages advanced machine learning algorithms to detect fraudulent transactions.
+TheFraud Detection System Using Artificial Intelligence project leverages advanced machine learning algorithms to detect fraudulent transactions.
 By analyzing a given dataset, the system learns patterns and characteristics associated with fraudulent activities, allowing it to classify new transactions as either fraudulent or legitimate.

 The project includes several key components: